kyxap1/starred/README.md

 - [lbrt](https://github.com/codenize-tools/lbrt) - A tool to manage Librato.
 It defines the state of Librato using DSL, and updates Librato according to DSL.
 - [miam](https://github.com/codenize-tools/miam) - Miam is a tool to manage IAM.
 It defines the state of IAM using DSL, and updates IAM according to DSL.
 - [posgra](https://github.com/codenize-tools/posgra) - Posgra is a tool to manage PostgreSQL roles/permissions.
-- [ansible-vagrant-examples](https://github.com/geerlingguy/ansible-vagrant-examples) - Ansible examples using Vagrant to deploy to local VMs.
 - [vagrant-aws](https://github.com/mitchellh/vagrant-aws) - Use Vagrant to manage your EC2 and VPC instances.
 - [wildfly-buildpack](https://github.com/thomasdarimont/wildfly-buildpack) -
 - [github-pullrequest-resource](https://github.com/jtarchie/github-pullrequest-resource) - Provides a Github pull request resource for concourse CI.